JvanMerle/some-grid/README.md

 SomeGrid
 ==========

 SomeGrid is a very easy CSS grid framework which uses Flexbox.
 SomeGrid was made using SCSS, is fully responsive and has 12 columns.
 It's far from perfect, but it works.
-SomeGrid is made by [Jasper van Merle][jasper-van-merle]
+SomeGrid is made by [Jasper van Merle][jasper-van-merle].

 Download
 --------